rbo/app-mod-replatform-refactor/README_LAB_INSTRUCTION.md

 ## Login
 > **_NOTE:_** It's good to have `oc` command line tool pre-installed.

+Participants can use the [workshop link](https://catalog.demo.redhat.com/workshop/nek9j5) for the user registration on OpenShift.

 Once users received login information for OpenShift cluster, go ahead and login to OpenShift cluster either via web console or via terminal

 ## 1. Monolith application deployment